 For collections in community buildings you’ll also need to record:

-- the address of the community building (including postcode)
+- the address of the place you collected the donations (including postcode)

 - the type of event